Homegrown Habitat

 Native plants have co-evolved over eons with local insects and birds to form a natural balance that benefits all of them.

-But development has resulted in serious degradation and loss of habitat, forcing many birds and other kinds of wildlife to try to find sustenance in urban and suburban settings.
-Luckily, many native plants are well suited to these conditions and also bear features that make them highly attractive to people.
+But changes have forced many birds and other kinds of wildlife to try to find sustenance in urban and suburban settings.
+Luckily, many native plants are well suited to these conditions and are also highly attractive to people.

-I hope you’ll find this monthly column enjoyable and informative.
 Please send comments and questions to homegrown@ctaudubon.org.
-We look forward to your feedback!
+I look forward to hearing from you!

 Sincerely,